Mountainfilm on Tour FAQ

 - Send a press release to the local paper or do a spot on your local radio station.

 Yes.
 Mountainfilm must review all tour-related items before they go to print or go live on your website.
-This includes all custom print designs (posters/flyers), press releases, event pages, ticketing pages, etc. Once your items are ready to review, please email to our Tour Director Jason Merritt or Tour Manager Bella Hines.
+This includes all custom print designs (posters/flyers), press releases, event pages, ticketing pages, etc. Once your items are ready to review, please email to our Tour Director Hope Logan or Tour Manager Bella Hines.